Tips on Restaurant Design and Interior Layout

 Silence is definitely not golden in most restaurants.
 Music will set the tone in a restaurant just as much as the style of the menu or the artwork on the walls.
 Avoid CDs that are repetitious, for the sake of your staff, which has to listen to it over and over again.

-Radio is an inexpensive option for casual dining establishments, but non-commercial channels, like MUSAK, is preferable.
+Radio is an inexpensive option for casual dining establishments, but non-commercial channels are preferable.
 Live entertainment, which can be expensive, adds a definite sense of ambiance.
 A good musician or group can draw in crowds better than any dinner special.
 Many restaurants feature live music on weekends or certain nights of the week.

 Heating and Ventilation

 An important (and expensive) consideration for any restaurant, either new or existing, is heating and cooling.
-Restaurant kitchens put out a lot of heat and smells and smoke.
+Restaurant kitchens put out a lot of heat, smells, and smoke.
 Make sure that your commercial range has proper ventilation, with the right kind of hood and fans.

 Design and ambiance carry through to restaurant restrooms.
 Restrooms should be checked at least once at the start of every shift (preferably more often if it is busy).
 A hostess or bus person can be assigned the task of refilling paper products and taking out the trash.